Lane Kenworthy, The Good Society

 Government expenditures on education and health care amount to 7.5% and 9% of GDP, respectively.8 This spending also is quite popular.
 Figure 13 shows that a large majority thinks we spend too little on “improving the nation’s education system,” and nearly all Americans feel either that we spend too little or that currently spending is about right.
 In 2007, Benjamin Page and Lawrence Jacobs asked a representative sample of Americans “Would you be willing to pay more taxes in order to provide early childhood education in kindergarten and nursery school.”
 Two-thirds were willing, versus just one-third unwilling.9

-Figure 14 shows similarly strong support for spending on health.
-Figure 15 shows that half or more of Americans agree “it is the responsibility of the federal government to make sure all Americans have health care coverage.”
-In 2011 the Pew Research Center found 61% of Americans saying “people on Medicare already pay enough of the cost of their health care” versus just 31% saying “people on Medicare need to be more responsible for the cost of their health care in order to keep the program financially secure.”10 A 2007 survey asking “Would you be willing to pay more taxes in order to provide health coverage for everyone?” found nearly 60% support.11 As figure 16 indicates, a sizable majority of Americans say they support taxpayer-funded national health insurance, though if the question asks specifically about a “government” health insurance plan, the level of support isn’t quite as high.
+Figures 14, 15, and 16 show similarly strong support for spending on health in general and on Medicare and Medicaid specifically.10 Figure 17 shows that half or more of Americans agree “it is the responsibility of the federal government to make sure all Americans have health care coverage.”
+A 2007 survey asking “Would you be willing to pay more taxes in order to provide health coverage for everyone?” found nearly 60% support.11 As figure 18 indicates, a sizable majority of Americans say they support taxpayer-funded national health insurance, though if the question asks specifically about a “government” health insurance plan, the level of support isn’t quite as high.

 Then again, it’s worth emphasizing that in spite of the widespread dislike and stigmatization of “welfare,” around half of Americans typically say our spending on it is either about right or too little.